LewisWatson/carshare-ninja-pitch/PITCHME.md

 #VSLIDE

-## Benefits

 Ranking members by the benefit they personally recieve keeps things simple and fair.

 #VSLIDE

 The scoring system also flexible and can handle
-- holidays
+- holidays <!-- .element: class="fragment" data-fragment-index="1" -->
-- sick days
+- sick days <!-- .element: class="fragment" data-fragment-index="2" -->
-- differing shift patterns
+- differing shift patterns <!-- .element: class="fragment" data-fragment-index="3" -->
 - differing distances.
-Maybe you pick a member up on the way?
+Maybe you pick a member up on the way? <!-- .element: class="fragment" data-fragment-index="4" -->

 #HSLIDE